google/fscrypt/README.md

 *   `fscrypt status [PATH]` - Gets detailed info about filesystems or paths
 *   `fscrypt metadata` - Manages policies or protectors directly

-The following functionality is planned:
-*   `fscrypt backup` - Manages backups of the `fscrypt` metadata
-*   `fscrypt recovery` - Manages recovery keys for directories
-*   `fscrypt cleanup` - Scans filesystem for unused policies/protectors

 See the example usage section below or run `fscrypt COMMAND --help` for more information about each of the commands.